SystemSoftwareWS13-14/ARMBuildroot/README.md

 * set KDIR to directory with kernel-sources
 * set obj-m to module-object-name you want

-Running on qemu:
+run module on qemu:
-* copy into target dir (quick and dirty)
+* copy into target dir / rootfs (quick and dirty)
 * create package
+* use overlay fs

 ##Useful Links